Attention Deficit Hyperactivity Disorder (ADHD) - Other Treatment

 skills to change his or her behavior without help and guidance from adults.

-Behavioral interventions most often used to help treat ADHD in a
+Behavioral programs most often used to help treat ADHD in a

 Behavior management.
 Time-out and

-reward systems can help a child with ADHD learn appropriate behaviors for the
+reward systems can help a child who has ADHD learn appropriate behaviors for the

 Social skills training.
 These techniques help the

-child learn to be less aggressive and impulsive, to manage anger, and to behave in a
+child learn to be less aggressive and impulsive.
+Children learn to manage anger and behave in a

 more socially acceptable way.